logbon72/dbvc/README.md

-# DBVC: Database Version Control #
+ï»¿# DBVC: Database Version Control #

 DBVC was inspired by http://dbv.vizuina.com/, it uses some of the core classes used by DBV.
 However, unlike DBV, DBVC